seonman/HarmanDeveloperDocs/docs/_build/html/_sources/api.txt

 getMaximumVolumeLevel()
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Returns the maximum volume level that the system provides.
+Currently, it is 50.

 **Signature:**
 	``- (NSInteger) getMaximumVolumeLevel;``